danielkrainas/shex/README.md

 ## Contributions

 PR's welcome!
 There are no strict style guidelines, just follow best practices and try to keep with the general look & feel of the code present.
-All submissions should atleast be `go fmt -s` and have a test to verify *(if applicable)*.
+All submissions should be `go fmt -s` and have a test to verify *(if applicable)*.

 ## License